When discussing how to create successful direct mail, there is always a huge emphasis on the benefits of using personalisation.

 The Impact of Images and the Power of Personalisation

 However, you cannot understate the power of imagery either.
-Using an image is a brilliant way to capture the attention of a recipient as quick as possible, in turn also appealing to the 65% of the population that are visual learners.
+Using an image is a brilliant way to capture a recipient’s attention as quickly as possible, in turn also appealing to the 65% of the population that are visual learners.

-Why not combine both of these powerful techniques by using personalised images within your direct mail?
+Why not combine these powerful techniques by using personalised images within your direct mail?

 How do You Personalise Images in Direct Mail?

-Any images you use with your direct mail campaign can be personalised in the same way that you personalise the content of the mail.
+Any images you use with your direct mail campaign can be personalised in the same way you personalise the mail’s content.
 You have to break it down using demographic factors like:

 - Previous purchasing habits

-- Feedback from previous campaigns you’ve run or using data you’ve gathered
+- Feedback from previous campaigns you’ve run or used data you’ve gathered

 Using Variable Data Printing

-By using this method, it means you can appeal to multiple customers, whilst still only printing the exact same number of items as if you were printing a batch of standard direct mail, all of this costing you the same in terms of money and time.
+Using this method means you can appeal to multiple customers whilst still only printing the same number of items as if you were printing a batch of standard direct mail, costing you the same in terms of money and time.